MUSI 8303: Doctoral Seminar in Music Theory

 2. In the musical passages Hatten discusses, how do gestures help define topics?
 Have some clear examples in mind.
 Is topical analysis useful in the paper you are writing?

-Hatten chapter, Metaphor In Music, from Eero Tarasti, Musical Signification: Essay in the Semiotic Theory and Analysis of Music. (eReserve)
+Hatten chapter, Metaphor In Music, from Eero Tarasti, Musical Signification: Essay in the Semiotic Theory and Analysis of Music.
+(Blackboard)

 Raymond Monelle.
-The Musical Topic: Hunt, Military and Pastoral
+The Musical Topic: Hunt, Military and Pastoral. (e-book)

 Browse through this book and be ready to report on one chapter.

 An analysis paper on a work of your choice, with instructor approval.
 Length: 8-10 pages.
 Include a bibliography of at least six sources that provide a foundation for analysis and historical perspective.
-One paragraph abstract with two sources due: Monday, April 7.
-Paper due: Moniday, May 5, noon.
+One paragraph abstract with two sources due: Wednesday, April 6.
+Paper due: Friday, May 6, noon.

 V. Post-Tonal Repertoires